ibexa/documentation-developer/docs/api/public_php_api_browsing.md

 ## Getting all content in a subtree

-To go through all Content items contained in a subtree, you need to use the [`LocationService`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.2/eZ/Publish/API/Repository/LocationService.php).
+To go through all the Content items contained in a subtree, you need to use the [`LocationService`.](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.2/eZ/Publish/API/Repository/LocationService.php)

 ``` php hl_lines="14 23"
 //...